Silver Sisterhood: St. Bride's

-Later in the 1980s, members began to wear full Victorian era outfits on a regular basis and to style themselves as Romantics.
-In 1984, the house was re-christened as St. Bride's, after the 5th century Irish abbess and miracle worker (see: Brigid of Kildare).
+Later in the 1980s, members began to wear full Victorian-era outfits on a regular basis and to style themselves as Romantics.
+In 1984, the house was re-christened as St. Bride's, after the 5th-century Irish abbess and miracle worker Brigid of Kildare.
 Visitors to St. Bride's were offered various courses including peat cutting and the experience of attending a Victorian boarding school.
 The school was advertised in various publications including The Observer, The Sunday Times, Girl About Town, and the theatre programme of the play Daisy Pulls It Off.
-Daily Telegraph writer Candida Crewe likened the house to a Gothic novel where "a single candle flickered behind a lace curtain, guests were invited into a parlour heated only by a feeble coal fire, and the mistress of the house greeted her guests wearing a long black dress and white lace collar".
+The Daily Telegraph writer Candida Crewe likened the house to a Gothic novel where "a single candle flickered behind a lace curtain, guests were invited into a parlour heated only by a feeble coal fire, and the mistress of the house greeted her guests wearing a long black dress and white lace collar".
 The prospectus offered courses in mathematics, elementary Latin, grammar, and literature.
 Traditional school artefacts such as desks, slates, uniforms, and canes were included in the setting.
 Two women, including Miss Martindale, ran the group in this phase.
 In 1990 Miss Martindale was convicted of assaulting one of her clients and was handed a £100 fine and a two-month suspended sentence.
 The assault was by caning on the buttocks, which Martindale claimed was consensual.

 In line with their espoused Victorian values, anti-modern and elitist views were expressed by St. Bride's in the Victorian phase.
 Miss Martindale stated that "some people are meant to rule and others to serve".
 The group was involved in the anti-metric system campaign "Don't Give an Inch".
 In a 1988 appearance on The Late Late Show, the two leaders of St. Bride's said that they adopted Victorian dress because they liked it and it was their way of being creative.
 Discipline and corporal punishment, including caning, were part of the experience and achieved a greater prominence in later years.
 This was to an extent that the group has been called a fetish club.